 The Marriott Rewards Premier Credit Card has a sign up bonus of 80,000 points (when you spend $3,000 in the first 3 months of having the card).
 With respect to ongoing purchases made with the card, it offers one point for every dollar spent, or three points for every dollar spent at any of the 5,700+ Marriott and Starwood properties.

 The card can also help you reach your elite status faster or reach that next level of status that you would not have otherwise achieved.
 You'll receive 15 nights credit towards Elite status every year, giving you Silver Elite status or better.
 Plus For every $3,000 you spend, you'll receive one additional night credit toward Elite status – with no limit to the number of nights you can earn.

 Points earned in the first year with the Marriott Rewards Visa Signature Card

 Assume you spend $3,000 per month on the Credit Card in the first 12 months.

-That is enough for 4 free nights at a category 3 hotel. (click here for a list of all hotels by category, as well as the points require for a free night in each category)
+That is enough for 4 free nights at a category 5 hotel.
+If you book the four nights on one trip you will get an extra night with the Marriott “redeem 4 nights, get the 5th night free” feature. (click here for a list of all hotels by category, as well as the points require for a free night in each category)

 Additional Benefits of the Marriott Rewards Visa Signature Card